-An example of the kind of frustrations I had to face in the early 90s.
+An example of the kind of frustrations I faced in the early 90s.

-Although I managed to reduce the grain (T-Max 400 at ISO 1600 developed in Perceptol 1+1), the results still had too much noise and contrast.
+Although the grain is more under control (T-Max 400 at ISO 1600 developed in Perceptol 1+1), the results still had too much noise and contrast.

 The limited DOF is nice, but the belly-button angle (necessitated by the Nikon F4S waist-level finder) is distractingly timid.
 I should have also waited for a better expression, although this was a problem with all my photography back then.